Next Steps in Counselling Practice (2nd edn): A students' companion for degrees, HE diplomas and vocational courses

 5.4 Reflection, evaluation and research

 A fantastically engaging, comprehensive and down-to-earth guide to counselling practice.
 Animated throughout with exercises, notes from experts in the field, and vignettes of clients and therapeutic work, the book makes an ideal all-in-one-guide for trainee counsellors.
-Mick Cooper, Professor of Counselling, University of Strathclyde
+Mick Cooper, Professor of Counselling, University of Roehampton.

 This book will be the perfect companion for Diploma and Certificates courses in HE.
 Everything is covered at the right level, with lots of new material covering current debates and controversies, firmly locating counselling and relationship based helping in the 21st century.
 The references are bang up-to-date.
 Our tutor team agree this will be an excellent new resource.
 Louise Young, University of East Anglia.